DENTAL CROWNS AT SMILES4OC, COSTA MESA

 Porcelain crowns can fracture if you have an unusually hard bite, or if you like to chomp ice or very hard foods.
 Either gold or porcelain will break down more quickly without proper home care; brushing and flossing, and regular dental cleanings and check-ups.

 Drs.
-Thomas Rolfes, Christina Do, Cary Dunne and Tim Rolfes will describe the characteristics of each type to you when you are considering a crown.
-But ultimately, you will select which material you want in your mouth.
+Thomas J. Rolfes, Christina T. Do, Cary J. Dunne, and Timothy J. Rolfes will describe the characteristics of each type to you when you are considering a crown.
+But ultimately, you will select which material you want.